so2liu/notebook/please-stop-use-local-storage.md

   1. User logs in
   2. Create a session identifier for them and store it in a cryptographically signed cookie.
   3. Set the httpOnly cookie flag in cookie library.
 (Read)
-  4. Set the SameSite=strict cookie flag in cookie library to protect CSRF attact.
+  4. Set the SameSite=strict cookie flag in cookie library to protect CSRF attack.
 Secure=true to ensure cookies can only be set over an encrypted connection.
   5. Use session ID to retrieve their account details.
 - Non-String Data that isn't sensitive:
   - IndexedDB